marinadelconte/Regex-Tutorial/gist.md

 ### Greedy and Lazy Match
 The "+" is an indication for a greedy match and the "?" is an indication for a lazy match.
-In this expression we have the " +" symbol, incidacting that we have a greedy match.
+In this expression we have the " +" symbol, indicating that we have a greedy match.
 This means that it will use as much of the requested pattern as possible.

 ## Sources
 https://coding-boot-camp.github.io/full-stack/computer-science/regex-tutorial